Thor110/Expanded-Galaxy-Port/README.md

+## WORK IN PROGRESS

+As I am actively working on the project, things may be broken from time to time, I apologise in advance for any bugs or faults you may encounter when downloading directly from the repository.

+Hoping to put out a proper release of all three parts of the project again some time soon.

 # Expanded Galaxy Port
 KotOR : Expanded Galaxy is a port of the first game to the second games version of the engine as well as a mod that adds the planets from the second game and a bunch of fixes / changes / additions.